 History of the Bong

-They appealed to a wide-range of people, and the rest is history.
+They appealed to a wide range of people, and the rest is bong history.
 The movement was greatly disrupted, however, when U.S. laws passed in 2003 made the sale and/or transport of “drug paraphernalia” illegal.
 Many shops were shut down and online sales plummeted.
 Currently, water pipes are strictly sold for tobacco use only.

 Right now, extreme users can make their own pipes out of just about anything they have lying around.
 Sometimes in desperation, and sometimes just to be funny or add flavor to a hit, users will craft a pipe out of fruit or vegetables.
-As a tribute to these innovators, some glass makers include those various objects into their creations, like this clever design.
+As a tribute to these innovators, some glassmakers include those various objects into their creations, like this clever design.

 Many designs now include built-in percolators to achieve maximum smooth hits.
 Recycler designs have also become extremely popular for their smooth deliveries.
-As the industry continues to expand in the west, we look forward to seeing more creative pipes produced by artists and inventors who’s goal it is to prefect this time-honored tradition.
+As the industry continues to expand in the west, we look forward to seeing more creative pipes produced by artists and inventors whose goals are to perfect this time-honored tradition.